forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Select
 TK: image

 Multiple options displayed in a dropdown.
-Can be used for *Front Matter value*s that are strings, but should be restricted to a set of options.
+Can be used for *Front Matter values* that are strings, but should be restricted to a set of options.
 Options can be sourced from existing content, data files, or manually provided.
 For example, a page's author.

 ```yaml
 ---